Ice hockey at the 2022 Winter Olympics

-The ice hockey competitions of the 2022 Winter Olympics was played at two venues located in the Beijing cluster.
-The Beijing National Indoor Stadium, which seats 18,000, is one of what are being called Olympic Green venues.
-The Wukesong Arena, seating 10,000, was also used, with both arenas having been constructed for the 2008 Summer Olympics.
+The ice hockey competitions of the 2022 Winter Olympics were played at two venues located in the Beijing cluster: the Beijing National Indoor Stadium, which seats 18,000, located at the Olympic Green area, and the Wukesong Arena, seating 10,000, with both arenas having been constructed for the 2008 Summer Olympics.

 The men's tournament had 12 teams competing, and the women's tournament 10 for the first time (an increase of two from 2018).
 Two events were contested, one each for men and women.